 Basic legal definitions and other information that may be important to a person who is thinking about starting a court case.

 Information on how to start a court case, drafting and filing a petition or complaint, and serving the other party.

-Explains what happens at a protection order hearing and some tips on how to prepare.
-Although it is geared towards protection order cases, the general principles may be useful for pro se litigants in other types of cases as well, such as custody cases.
+An explanation of what happens at a protection order hearing and some tips on how to prepare.
+Although it addresses protection order cases specifically, the general principles may be useful for self-represented litigants in other types of cases as well, such as custody cases.